ialbert/plac/README.md

-# Plac: Parsing the Command Line the Easy Way
+# Plac: parsing the command line the easy way

 `plac` is a Python package that can generate command line parameters from function signatures.